-In Gladwin’s engrossing book, he tells of his apprenticeship with the navigator Hipour who meticulously explains their system of following stars to their island destinations.
-During a sixteen-month period between January 1966 and April 1967, (not counting over-night fishing trips) the fifteen canoes of that atoll made seventy-three inter-island trips ranging from 25 miles to 150 miles — covering an area of more than 52,000 square miles of open ocean – all without significant mishap.
-The frequency of these tips was even greater than appears as most occurred between April and mid-September when the doldrum belt normally drifts north and winds turn variable.
-Yet he completed the Harvard study none too soon, as just four-teen years later Thomas would chronicle the last of these dying traditions in his book The Last Navigator.
+In Gladwin’s engrossing book, he tells of his apprenticeship with the navigator Hipour, who meticulously explains the Puluwat system of following stars to reach other island destinations.
+During a sixteen-month period between January 1966 and April 1967, the fifteen canoes of Puluwat Atoll made seventy-three interisland trips (not counting overnight fishing trips) ranging from 25 to 150 miles (80 to 240 km) — covering an area of more than 52,000 square miles of open ocean — and all without significant mishap.
+The frequency of these trips was even greater than it appears, as most occurred between April and mid-September, when the doldrum belt normally drifts north and the winds turn variable.
+Gladwin completed the Harvard study none too soon, as just fourteen years later, Stephen Thomas would chronicle the last of these dying traditions in his book The Last Navigator.

-Mailap is the star the Marshall Islanders called Mājlep.
-Close to the equator it rises due east and sets due west.
-Tūṃur (Antares) the elder brother star according to Marshall Islands legend, like Altair is an integral member of the Eastern Carolinian “compass.”
-Whereas Altair rises due east and sets due west comprising two points, Antares likewise comprises two points rising in the south east and setting in the south west.
-Other well-known points are the little and big dippers, Vega, the Pleiades (jebro) and the Southern Cross in four distinct positions of twirl about the southern horizon.
+Mailap is the star the Marshall Islanders call Mājlep.
+Close to the equator, it rises due east and sets due west.
+Tūṃur (Antares) is the elder brother star, according to Marshall Islands legend, and like Altair, it is an integral member of the Eastern Carolinian “compass.”
+Whereas Altair rises due east and sets due west — comprising two points — Antares comprises two points rising in the southeast and setting in the southwest.
+Other well-known points are the Little and Big Dippers, Vega, the Pleiades (Jebro) and the Southern Cross, in four distinct positions of twirl about the southern horizon.
 The other stars are lesser known.
-They used these thirty-two points of light to set and maintain their course between the various islands.
+Traditional celestial navigators used these thirty-two points of light to set and maintain their course between the various islands.

-How did they maintain their direction during the day?
+How did the navigators maintain their direction during the day?
 One way was to carefully look back at the island of departure and compare its position to their direction of sail relative to the prevailing swell coming from the east.
-They then followed that cut into the swell and noted any sideways drift from their island of departure and adjusted their course accordingly.
-They memorized the locations of underwater reefs and incorporated them in their sail plans when possible.
-They noted the flight patterns of fishing birds knowing their direction would always be toward landfall at dusk within a periphery of twenty miles.
+They then followed that cut into the swell, noted any sideways drift from their island of departure and adjusted their course accordingly.
+The navigators memorized the locations of underwater reefs and incorporated them in their sail plans when possible.
+They noted the flight patterns of fishing birds, knowing that their direction would always be toward landfall at dusk within a periphery of twenty miles.

-The other component that gives the proa its versatility is its outrigger.
-The stabilizing effect of the outrigger float derives principally from its weight and the advantage of its boom as a lever arm.
+The other component that gives a proa its versatility is its outrigger.
+The stabilizing effect of the outrigger float derives principally from its weight and the advantage of its boom acting as a lever arm.
 A relatively small amount of weight has a great stabilizing effect.
-By not having to rely on its hull for stability, the outrigger canoe can afford a very narrow body which “knifes” its way through the water creating little or no drag.
-The steep sides of the hull reducing sideways slippage, yet the stabilizing effect of the outrigger keeps the hull shallow enough to pass over atoll reefs at high tide — something nearly impossible in a hull of Western design.
+By not having to rely on its hull for stability, the proa can afford a very narrow body that “knifes” its way through the water, creating little or no drag.
+The steep sides of the hull reduce sideways slippage, yet the stabilizing effect of the outrigger keeps the hull shallow enough to pass over atoll reefs at high tide — something nearly impossible in a hull of Western design.